Go Tutorial: Pointers

 What you'll learn in this Go pointers tutorial

-- Fix the broken function — The `resetScore` function below is supposed to set a student's score back to zero.
-But it does not work — the score stay…
+- Fix the broken function — The `returnBook` function below is supposed to set a book's checked-out status back to false.
+But it does not work — the…

 Go Pointers concepts covered